Futures Trading Basics

 Futures are not suitable for every investor.
 Important risks include:

-For beginners, it is often wise to learn futures concepts using educational resources and simulated accounts before committing real capital.
+For beginners, it is often wise to learn futures concepts using educational resources and simulated (“paper”) accounts before committing real capital.

-Futures in a broader strategy
+Futures in a broader investing strategy

-Some experienced traders use futures to:
+Some experienced traders and institutions use futures to:

 - Hedge equity portfolios against market downturns.